The BEST Mexican Hot Chocolate

 But sometimes I lean towards the Abuelita simply because they occasionally include gorgeous free mugs with the box of chocolate.
 (I’m a sucker, what can I say).

-Taza is USDA Organic, Non-GMO verified, gluten free, vegan and comes in several different flavours.
+Taza is USDA Organic, Non-GMO verified, gluten free, vegan and comes in several different flavors.

 I’m not too familiar with this brand.
 I’ve never actually tasted it.
 So if you have any feedback do share in the comments below.